TimBeckerAachen/zoomcamp/midterm_project/README.md

 # public APP deployment
 The APP is deployed on PythonAnywhere.
 You can send a POST request via `http://Karmufel.pythonanywhere.com/predict`.
 The last cell of the notebook provides an example on how to use the APP.

+In order to deploy the APP, you have to create an account at `https://www.pythonanywhere.com`.
+After creating an account, you need to upload the model `best_model.bin` and `flask_app.py` the script containing the flask APP to the `mysite` folder.
+Subsequently, you need to open the console and install the required libraries.
+Finally, you can navigate to the `Web` section and click on `Run until 3 month from today`.
+At the top of the page you can find the url.